 Sometimes I find myself worrying about not getting rid of the thought (I know this sounds silly) but I have to remember that once I surrender it to the Lord, He is faithful to protect me and my mind.

 As you get better at controlling your thoughts, this process will become easier.
-The Lord will guide you and help you take those thoughts captive and reject them.
+The Lord will guide you and help you take every thought captive and reject them.

 Take Every Thought Captive Scriptures

 “Keep thy heart with all diligence; for out of it are the issues of life.”
 Proverbs 4:23